inkytonik/sbt-rats/wiki/usage.md

 We do not describe full details of using sbt, Rats! or Kiama.
 Please consult their respective documentation.
 In particular, a description of the Rats! specification notation can be found in the [Rats! introduction](http://cs.nyu.edu/rgrimm/xtc/rats-intro.html).

-The plugin has most recently been tested with sbt 0.13.8, Rats! from xtc 2.4.0 and Kiama 1.8.0/2.0.0-SNAPSHOT, but may work with other versions.
+The plugin has most recently been tested with Scala 2.10.5, sbt 0.13.8, Rats! from xtc 2.4.0 and Kiama 1.8.0/2.0.0-SNAPSHOT, but may work with other versions.

 ## Instantiating the plugin